tpunt/PHP7-Reference/README.md

 ### Integer Semantics

-The semantics for some integer-based behaviour has changed in an effort to make them more intuitive and platform-independent.
+The semantics for some integer-based behavior has changed in an effort to make them more intuitive and platform-independent.
 Here is a list of those changes:
  - Casting `NAN` and `INF` to an integer will always result in 0
  - Bitwise shifting by a negative number of bits is now disallowed (causes a